naivary/filevault/README.md

-# Filevault
+# filevault

-Filevault is a simple fileserver which is providing an http interface to save, delete and retrieve files.
+filevault is a simple fileserver which is providing an http interface to save, delete and retrieve files.

 ## Provided API-Interface